 Death too can be symbolic.
 To the ancients, the act of sleeping must have resembled death – the continued breathing of a person in their sleep meant they would return in the morning to this physical world otherwise they were permanently ‘gone’ to the other place.
 They must have wondered where the consciousness of a person went while they watched people dream in their sleep.
 Perhaps it was this very act of temporary death that gave rise to the understanding that we held another consciousness, one that continued to interact with another world – our dreams – while we were seemingly dead to this one.
 And so we may have learned that putting ourselves into a trance or dream like state afforded us the opportunity of experiencing a world far different to this physical one.

-Death isn’t always a bad thing.
+Death in the Tarot isn’t always a bad thing.
 This card continues a theme from the previous card, The Hanged Man.
-Having seen things in a new light, having come half way through our journey (and halfway through the major arcana), the card of Death symbolises the death of ‘old’ us.
+Having seen things in a new light, having come half way through our journey (and halfway through the Major Arcana), the card of Death symbolises the death of ‘old’ us.
 Our previous ways of thinking, of understanding the world around us and life has changed.
 The bishop pleading for his life could be symbolic that we do no longer fear the order of those in power, they tremble at the truth that shines through us.

 This card can often serve as a ‘wake up call’.
 Though not literally meaning death, the image of children, men, women and even popes falling before the Grim Reaper reminds us that no-one is here forever.
 There will come a time when we all move on, both in a day to day sense and in a life sense.
 We should make use of the here and now.
 That this card does not mean physical death is reinforced by a number of symbolic depictions – the boat is that of Charon, the great Ferryman that carries us over (the river Styx) to the ‘other side’.
 In this card, we are still on the side of the living so this death is a temporary death.
 There is still hope for us – the grey sky is not the blackness of death and the white dotted throughout the card gives us a sense of renewal, of the light shining through to us.

-In readings, this card can herald change and the death of old ways, relationships or projects.
+In readings, Death in the Tarot can herald change and the death of old ways, relationships or projects.
 Although the change can be traumatic, it is one that is natural.
 We may find ourselves ready to move on, ready for the upheaval and temporary chaos.
 For many of us, change is hard.
 It is not easy to leave the safety of what we know for the uncertainty of what we don’t.
 Therefore, when change is forced upon us by external forces, it can be taken as an opportunity.

 This card can often suggest positive change despite its dramatic appearance.
 White, the color of purity and innocence is set against the blackness of Death.
 The white flower on the flag and the white horse are both a symbol of a coming purity.
 Perhaps our old habits are dying out and we will replace them with purer habits.
 New projects, beliefs and actions undertaken by us will replace harmful or hurtful actions.
 Periods in our life that have been traumatic are coming to an end and a more fulfilling time is ahead.
 This theme is reflected in the appearance of the Sun in the background.
 Set against the mortality of death, the mythical immortality of the sun reminds us that life goes on, that we have to leave go of the past and embrace the present and future.
 What has happened in the past can never be changed but we should not dwell on it and forget to look to the rising sun.
 Each day we live is a brand new moment in time.
 We can spend it dwelling on our past actions or resolve ourselves to look forward and move forward, not in the blackness of the past but in the purity of the future.